aspose-imaging/aspose-imaging-reference-tutorials/imaging/english/java/format-conversion-export/convert-emf-to-pdf-aspose-imaging-java/_index.md

 }
 ```

-**Explanation:** Here, we configure the rasterization options to set up how the EMF content is laid out when converting it into a PDF.
-We specify page dimensions and background color.
+**Explanation:** `EmfRasterizationOptions` defines how the vector data is rasterized (page size, background color, etc.). `PdfOptions` ties those rasterization settings to the final PDF output.

-#### Save EMF as PDF
+### Step 4: Save EMF as PDF

-**Overview:** Finally, save your processed EMF file as a PDF document.
+**Overview:** Write the converted PDF to disk using the options defined above.

 ```java
 import com.aspose.imaging.fileformats.emf.EmfImage;